jjsch-dev/at21cs11-eeprom-emulator/Readme.md

   The current design sends logic '0' on the falling edge to reduce response delay.
 However, this causes the bit counter to advance before the host’s ACK/NACK is received.
   If not handled properly, this can lead to misalignment with the host and data errors during transmission.

-- ❗ **Chip Enable Signal Handling** – An external interrupt (`EXTI0_1_IRQHandler`) is used to detect when the `CHIP_ENABLE_PIN` goes low, reducing CPU usage by avoiding constant polling.
+- ❗ **Chip Enable Signal Handling** – An external interrupt (`EXTI0_1_IRQHandler`) is used to detect when the `CHIP_ENABLE_PIN` goes high, reducing CPU usage by avoiding constant polling.
-  When the host re-enables the chip (pin goes high), execution resumes from wherever the loop was paused.
+  When the host re-enables the chip (pin goes low), execution resumes from wherever the loop was paused.
   This means the emulator may resume operation mid-bit-time with outdated state variables (e.g., `swi_state`, `bit_count`, etc.), leading to potential synchronization issues.

 ---